chukmunnlee/caddy-openapi/README.md

 | `input.body`             | Access to the request's body.
 Only supports `application/json` content type. **Not implemented yet** |

 Assume all values are string

+This plugin currently can only work with policies/rules that return true and false.